 Your body naturally moves in certain patterns.
-Even if two people carry their concealed handgun in the same holster position, when they draw their weapon, their bodies move in different ways.
+Even if two people carry their concealed handgun in the same holster position, when they draw their handgun, their bodies move in different ways.
 Thus determining the exact holster angle depends largely on the individual.

 However, there are general guidelines for concealed carry holster position.
 Below are generalizations and are not meant to be hard and fast rules.
 Experimenting on the range will help you find the ideal cant for your holster.